jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 The workflow is as follow:

 1. A contributor updates the translation on JupyterLab Crowdin project
-2. A new commit with those changes are pushed to the *language-packs* repository on a branch named ``l10n_master``.
+2. A new commit with those changes is pushed to the *language-packs* repository on a branch named ``l10n_master``.
 3. If there is no pull request associated with that branch, a new pull request will be opened.
 4. A maintainer needs to merge that pull request.